The best 50 Google Fonts for your website

 Fonts help with branding

 Choosing the right font for your website can make a huge difference for your branding.
-From the logo to the numbers, right down to the microcopy, your font choices establish a sort of non-verbal communication with your reader.
+From the logo to the number fonts, right down to improving UX with microcopy, your font choices establish a sort of non-verbal communication with your reader.
 Because of the way our eyes respond unconsciously to visual cues (we wrote more about this when we talked about storytelling and UX), your website’s fonts can impact your reader’s immediate impression of your brand.

 15 best Google Fonts for your website - Justinmind